Jump to section:

 • Customised download - you can choose which data fields to include.
 This is useful in cases where a record includes additional data beyond the standard DwC fields, but you'd still like to include them, or to exclude sets of fields that aren't relevant to your research.
 The customise your download section also allows you to add spatial information to your occurence record download.
 This could be in the form of environmental layers such as temperature or contextual layers such as local government areas.
 This will add columns to your data with the information about those layers at the point of the occurence record.

-screenshot of the customise download screen
+the customise download screen

 You can also choose whether the data is in CSV (comma-separated values) or TSV (tab-separated values) format (Figure 7).